forfimm/website/flaskapp/man.md

 * `pip install -e .` from library root, where setup.py is located
 * `flask run`

+## Modifications
+* wells in first row that have been covered by the dropdown menu on the image are programmed as empty.
+As it is the only class that was not used in the rest of the plate.

 ## possible TODOs
 * enable API for gui-less access to data, for ease of integration in other services
 * enable user authorization (potentially giving accesss to different data depths depending on user access rights)